uWaterloo/api-documentation/v2/foodservices/year_week_notes.md

 ### Notes

-- Usage won't increase if there is not data returned
+- Usage won't increase if there is no data returned
 - We cannot modify the data from this method
-- The results are only for this current week (where the week starts on Monday)
+- The results are only for the week specified (where the week starts on Monday)
 - Any value can be `null`